raspberrypilearning/music-player/en/step_3.md

 **Test:** your program.

 + Change the <code style="background-color: #DC143C">set tune</code>  from `1` to `2` on the <code style="background-color: #1E90FF">on start</code>  block.
-The simulator will restart and play the melody for 2.
+The simulator will restart and play the melody for 2, and show that icon.

 + Repeat the same steps for melodies 3 and 4.